Xamber/Varis/README.md

 [![codecov](https://codecov.io/gh/Xamber/Varis/branch/master/graph/badge.svg)](https://codecov.io/gh/Xamber/Varis)
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/xamber/Varis/blob/master/LICENSE.md)

-## Disclaimer
+## About Package
 Some time ago I decided to learn Go language and neural networks.
-And the best way is to do it - practice.
-So I use this repository to better understand the language.
-I've already encountered many pitfalls in GO, I've learned in practice many tools, data types and "chips" of the language.
+So it's my variation of Neural Networks library.
+I tried to make library for programmers (not for mathematics).

+For now Varis is 0.1 version.

-I would be happy if someone can find errors and give advice.
+I would be happy if someone can find errors and give advices.
 Thank you.
 Artem.

-## About package
+## Main features
-- No dependencies
 - All neurons and synapses are goroutines.
 - Golang channels for connecting neurons.
-- Neuron have callback function for redirect signal to output or any place you want.
+- No dependencies

 ## Installation
     go get https://github.com/Xamber/Varis